InVESTING IN DETROIT

 ARCHITECTURE THESIS

 This thesis examines the systemic injustices impacting Detroit communities by exploring their causes, effects, and proposing equitable, resilient solutions.
 A key focus is on youth engagement as a transformative force in community development.
 Through fieldwork, site visits, and participation in community meetings, the research assesses neighborhood conditions and social dynamics.
-Workshops with youth organizations—featuring discussions, interviews, and creative expression—offer reciprocal learning and highlight leadership, pride, and civic empowerment.
+Workshops with youth organizations featuring discussions, interviews, and creative expression that offer reciprocal learning and highlight leadership, pride, and civic empowerment.
 The findings provide insight into sustainable development and the critical role of culture and young people in shaping equitable urban futures.

 COMMUNITY DEVELOPMENT CAPSTONE